 A teaching memoir by Lori Baynham

 Follow this remarkable story of how a fellow runner and alcoholic in recovery led Lori to the transformative path of emotional sobriety.
 In her quest for inner peace and happiness, she found life’s big question and answer.
+The question: What ails thee? or… What’s getting in the way of your happiness?
+The answer is found in the 10 Guiding Principles that Lori found along this journey.

 Meet the Author

-Lori Baynham, with the guidance of a friend in recovery, “came to realize” over many shared training miles that she was just as much an addict as he was.
-Shocked at the realization, but finally aware that by hanging onto past hurts and resentments she had become an emotional hostage to things “out there” and that true happiness only comes from within.
-And here’s the best part - by following the 10 guiding principles that got her back on track, you can find the path that puts you in charge of your own happiness, too.
+Shocked at the realization, but finally aware that by hanging onto past hurts and resentments she had become an emotional hostage to things “out there”, she developed and then began following the 10 guiding principles that got her back on track.
+You, too, can find the path that puts you in charge of your own happiness.

-You are invited to join this extraordinary journey to help you unlock whatever emotional baggage is holding you back from the happiness of your heart’s desire.
-I am so glad you’re here.
+Join this extraordinary journey to help you unlock whatever emotional baggage is holding you back from the happiness of your heart’s desire.

 Lori was…